Frequently asked questions

 is responsible for sustainability strategy, embedding sustainability at an institutional level, and operational oversight of grounds, energy, carbon management, waste and transport.

-Carbon emissions have reduced by 4.5% since 2008/9, whilst the total floor area of buildings has increased by 12%.
+Carbon emissions have reduced by 31% since 2009/10, whilst the total floor area of buildings has increased.
 The Carbon Management Plan

 page provides more information on our Environmental Management System.